omustafa1994/Sparta-lab-vscode/README.md

 # Visual Studio Code Shortcuts

 ### Description
 This was a task given to us as part of our first week at Sparta Global, in order to understand VS Code and it's shortcuts whilst demonstrating a working knowledge of HTML and CCS.
-This contains a couple HTML pages which display various VC Code shortcuts in the representation of GIF format.
+This contains a couple HTML pages which display various shortcuts for VS Code in the representation of GIF format.

 ### Languages used
 * HTML